sassoftware/rest-api-use-cases/python/job-execution/README.md

 ## Prerequisites

-Refer to the [Authentication Project](../authentication) project in order to get an access token.
+Refer to the [Authentication Project](../authentication) project in order to get an access token for this example.

 #### Variables to assign: